 Throwing fun birthday parties for my kids is one of my all-time favorite things to do.
-I love bringing the theme to life with perfect touches and unique decorations.
+I love bringing the theme to life by adding bouncy castle hire near me and with unique decorations.
 (You can see my past parties here).

 One thing that is always in the back of my mind when planning and shopping for a party is staying as close to my budget as possible.
 I have 3 tips from https://partypros.ie/private-parties-ireland/marquee-hire-package/ that I always stick to which helps mainline my party planning and I’m excited to share them with you today!

 1. Shop at a single location if possible.
 From invitations to thank you cards, Tuesday Morning has everything you need from pre-party to post party at just a fraction of the cost.
 I was able to get everything I needed at Tuesday Morning for this gender neutral art party for under $200!
 The rose gold silverware, pewter cake stand, candy and snacks, adorable goody bags, the canvases, paint brushes and paint.
 It helps save time, money and my sanity when I can find everything I need in one place!
 Click here to find a Tuesday Morning in your area!